 Despite recent hands-free laws, distracted driving is still a major threat to pedestrian safety and a leading factor in pedestrian accidents around Georgia.
 Far too any motorists are engaged in other activities, like reading emails or text messages and talking on the cell phone, while driving.
 This in turn prevents drivers from seeing pedestrians in their path, and the result is often deadly.
 Cellphones aren’t the only source of distraction in a car.
 The introduction of an array of in-car entertainment and voice recognition technologies that allow motorists to use their cars as an extension of their workplaces and social lives have also added to the growing risk of distracted driving.

 Other counties in Georgia must take DeKalb County’s example seriously and make more efforts to prevent these accidents and keep pedestrians safe.
 City planners can also help improve pedestrian safety when designing new roads or road improvements.
 Factors such as poor lighting, lack of appropriate spaces for pedestrians to walk on, and roads with steep curves, should be addressed so that certain areas and intersections don’t become accident magnets for pedestrians.

-The Atlanta pedestrian accident attorneys at the Katz Law Firm represent persons injured in pedestrian accidents in and around the metro Atlanta region and across Georgia.
+The Atlanta pedestrian accident attorneys at the Katz Personal Injury Lawyers represent persons injured in pedestrian accidents in and around the metro Atlanta region and across Georgia.
 If you or a loved one has suffered injuries in a pedestrian accident in Atlanta, call a pedestrian accident lawyer at our Atlanta firm, and discuss whether you have a legal right to a claim for compensation for your losses.